kubedb/docs/docs/guides/redis/backup/auto-backup/index.md

 ### Create Database

-Now, we are going to create a Redis CRO in `demo-1` namespace.
+Now, we are going to create a Redis CRD in `demo-1` namespace.
 Below is the YAML of the Redis object that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2